 with Shayne Snaiderman

-For availability and more information regarding classes or to register, please contact us at firstname.lastname@example.org.
+For availability, more information regarding classes or to put your name on the waiting list please contact us at firstname.lastname@example.org.
 Thank you for your interest!

 After receiving her Diploma from the Technical School of Art & Technology, Danuta studied Ceramics at the Academy of Fine Arts in Krakow, Poland.
 During her third year, she immigrated to Toronto where she enrolled at George Brown and Sheridan College, taking evening and summer courses in Throwing & Design, Glaze Technology, Raku Technique and Design.
 She also took many specialized seminars and courses with well established North American artists.
 In the summer of 1992, she studied advanced technique in raku with Tom Smith and Agnes Olive – that inspired her to work exclusively in raku for a number of years.
 In recent years, free-form sculpting in clay courses continue to drive her passion to create.